Skip to Content

 The translated text accompanying this John Bauer art print is, ” He led the horse by the bridle and in this way they traveled through the woods ”

-The illustration is from the Swedish folktale ” Konungens bägare” (The Kings Cup) published in 1908 and written by Sophie Linge.
+The illustration is from the Swedish folktale ” Konungens bägare” (The Kings Cup), published in 1908 and written by Sophie Linge.

 The Kings Cup

-7. Bauer Illustration – Poor little Basse!
+7. John Bauer Illustration – Poor little Basse!
 1912

 John Bauer Art Print